Department of Computer Science

 Prerequisite: CS 3443.

 A study of the major topics in game development, such as game mechanics, rendering, scripting, user interfaces, animation, asset management, and physics, with a focus on team-based development practices.
 By the end of the course, students will have developed a full game with a group and several mini-games individually.
-Differential Tuition: $150.
-Course Fee: IUCS $45.
+Generally offered: Fall, Spring.
+This course has Differential Tuition.
+Course Fees: IUCS $45; DL01 $75.

 CS 4453.
 Penetration Testing.
 (3-0) 3 Credit Hours.

+Prerequisite: CS 3873.
 Introduction to the principles and techniques associated with the cyber security practice known as penetration testing or ethical hacking.
 The course covers planning, reconnaissance, scanning, exploitation, post-exploitation, and result reporting.
-Students learn how to use penetration testing tools, how to discover system vulnerabilities and how to avoid exploitation of vulnerabilities.
-Differential Tuition: $150.
+Students learn how to use penetration testing tools, how to discover system vulnerabilities, and how to avoid exploitation of vulnerabilities.
+Generally offered: Spring.
+This course has Differential Tuition.
 Course Fee: IUCS $45.

 CS 4463.
 Steganography.
 (3-0) 3 Credit Hours.

+Prerequisite: CS 3423.
 Steganography literally means "covered writing" and is the science of hiding secret data within innocuous data.
 This course covers a broad set of background topics including data compression, encryption, hashing, number theory, and human perception.
 Then we delve into the aspects and techniques for data hiding using image and audio files for data hiding.
 This includes bitmaps, jpegs, and wave files.
 We also explore steganalysis—the detection of hidden data—in the various file types.
 We also discuss the use of steganography in practice, particularly use by malware.
 There is a course project where a team of students develop and test their own steganography program.
-Differential Tuition: $150.
-Course Fee: IUCS $45.
+Generally offered: Spring, Summer.
+This course has Differential Tuition.
+Course Fee: IUCS $45; DL01 $75.

 CS 4473.
 Cryptocurrencies and Bitcoins.
 (3-0) 3 Credit Hours.